 Scene Set-up with Area Targets

-- Create an AreaTarget GameObject from the GameObject drop down menu -> Vuforia Engine and then select Area Target.
+- Create an AreaTarget GameObject from GameObject->Vuforia Engine->Area Target.

-- Proceed to import the Area Target database *.unitypackage that was generated from the Area Target Generator by selecting Assets-> Import Package -> Custom Package.
+- Proceed to import the Area Target database *.unitypackage that was generated from the Area Target Generator by selecting Assets-> Import Package -> Custom Package (or double click the *.unitypackage).

-- In the inspector window of the AreaTarget GameObject, add the imported database and Area Target via the dropdown menu.
+- Select the AreaTarget GameObject and the imported database and Area Target via the dropdown menu.

 Configuring the Area Target

-NOTE: Changing the size of the AreaTarget GameObject is not supported.
-This guarantees that your scanned real environment retains its original scale throughout the entire development toolchain.
+NOTE: Changing the size of the AreaTarget GameObject is not supported, it is always in ‘meters’.
+It guarantees that your scanned environment retains its original scale throughout the entire development toolchain.
 If you need to use a different scene scale in your project, please review the Virtual Scene Scale Factor in Unity article.

 - Select your AreaTarget GameObject and in the Area Target Behaviour component, click the Advanced dropdown.
-Here you may choose to have Simulate Occlusion enabled or disabled.
+Here you may choose to have Add Occlusion Mesh enabled or disabled.

-- Enable the Add Mesh Collider option so you can ray-cast against the mesh representation of your environment, or to include the environment into collision and physics simulation.
+- Enable the Add Mesh Collider option to be able to ray-cast against the mesh representation of your environment, or include the environment into collision and physics simulations.

 - Add a 3D Object Cube or your own content to the scene and position it in relation to the preview model, matching the scale of the environment.
 Add your augmentation content as a child to the AreaTarget GameObject.

-NOTE: It is possible to add other Vuforia targets to your project such as a Model Target to improve tracking around an object that is central for the augmented user experience.
+- Add other Vuforia targets to your project such as a Model Target to improve tracking around an object that is central for the user experience in the AR scene.

-- Add an occlusion shader on the preview model to selectively hide content behind walls or doors.
+- Add a custom occlusion shader on the preview model to selectively hide content behind walls or doors.